Hung-789/fcj-workshop-main/content/4-EventParticipated/4.1-Event1/_index.md

 ### Event Experience

-Participating in the **Saturday Meet up** program was truly a meaningful and memorable milestone for me.
+Participating in the **FCAJ Community Day** program was truly a meaningful and memorable milestone for me.
 The event not only helped me stay updated with the latest global technology trends but also provided a sharp practical perspective on how major enterprises deploy and operate systems on AWS.

 Through heartfelt sharing sessions from expert speakers, I gained a deeper understanding of modern cloud architectures, the practical value of Generative AI, and the comprehensive landscape of career opportunities in cloud computing.
 In particular, the open discussion (Fireside Chat) provided me with countless valuable real-world lessons regarding study paths, skill-building, and long-term career strategy planning.